 - The name(s) of the child(ren) discussed in the enquiry

 Once we have done this, nobody will be able to identify you or the child discussed from your record.
-If you contact us again more than six months after your previous enquiry, we will create a new record for you.
+If you contact us again more than a year after your previous enquiry, we will create a new record for you.

 If you ask us not to keep your personal information, we create a record for your enquiry, but we do not store your name or contact details, or the child(ren)’s name(s).

 We keep the rest of the information for ten years, because it helps us let the Scottish Government and any other interested parties (including you) know what people are telling us, and how that is changing over the years.
 This helps influence government policy and promote good practice.
 It also helps us understand what information we need to provide on our website and in our publications.

 Apart from helping us to respond to any follow-up questions you have about an enquiry, we also use your information to send out any publications you have asked us for.